MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 For certificate-based authentication, use the `--cert` parameter.
 This parameter requires that you hold an existing certificate.
 Make sure any tool that uses this service principal has access to the certificate's private key.
 Certificates should be in an ASCII format such as PEM, CER, or DER.
 Pass the certificate as a string, or use the `@path` format to load the certificate from a file.

-Existing certificates can also be assigned manually to a service principal through the Azure Portal.
-You can use the same command shown at the end of the article, to sign in to the Azure Container Registry by using the certificate as the password.
-To learn more, see [how to assign a certificate to a service principal through Azure Portal](./service-principal-certificate-az-portal.md).

 > [!NOTE]
 > When using a PEM file, the **CERTIFICATE** must be appended to the **PRIVATE KEY** within the file.